 Once you’ve tested a few builders and are happy with your choice, you need to sign up to the right plan so you can get building.

 Different levels of plans come with different features.
 As you’d expect, the more you pay, the more you get.
 Which plan suits you best depends on the size of your business and your growth ambitions.

-If you’re looking to create an ecommerce store, you will need a paid plan.
+If you’re looking to create an ecommerce store, you’ll need a paid plan.
 Uploading and selling products requires more complicated software than building a normal website.